-1. Application must be fully completed, dated and signed.
+1. The application must be fully completed, dated and signed.

-2. Application must be reviewed at the time of submission to ensure we have all information needed to determine eligibility.
+2. The application must be reviewed at the time of submission to ensure we have all information needed to determine eligibility.

 3. Applicant must provide proof of identity with photo (such as a state driver’s license).